zilishen/documentation/content/nim/monitoring/view-events-metrics.md

 To view the metrics summary for an NGINX instance, take the following steps:

-1. In a web browser, go to the FQDN for your NGINX Management Suite host and log in.
+1. In a web browser, go to the FQDN for your NGINX Instance Manager host and log in.
 2. Under **Modules**, select the **Instance Manager**.
 3. Select an instance on the **Instances** detail page.
 4. Select the **Metrics Summary** tab.